 German troops cross into France on 24 August.
 They come within 50 km of Paris but are stopped at the start of September by a French and British counteroffensive.
 The war then bogs down as both sides literally dig in, constructing a band of opposing trenches along the front line.

 De Gaulle is wounded less than two weeks after the war begins and again in March 1915.
 He is wounded a third time on 2 March 1916 and captured by the Germans.
 He spends the rest of the war as a prisoner.
 During this time he writes his first book, 'La Discorde chez l'Ennemi' (Discord Among the Enemy), an analysis of German's civil and military systems.
 The book is published in 1924.

 About 8.5 million soldiers have been killed during the war.
-France alone has lost about 1.4 million men.
-Much of the country's infrastructure has also been ruined.
+France has lost about 1.4 million men.
+Much of the country's infrastructure has been ruined.

 1919 - De Gaulle volunteers for a military mission to assist the Polish Army fight the Russian Bolsheviks.
-He will receive the highest Polish military decoration, the Virtuti Militari, for his service.
+He receives the highest Polish military decoration, the Virtuti Militari, for his service.

 De Gaulle teaches military history for a year at St Cyr before taking a two-year course of special training in strategy and tactics at the École Supérieure de Guerre (Staff College).